-Divorce is a painful, difficult experience, no matter who is involved.
-Whether the marriage involved ten children or no children at all, a mansion, or no shared property, divorce permanently separates two lives once determined to unite as one, and there are always going to be emotional consequences.
-The healthiest, mutual divorce will carry with it some emotional baggage, so all divorce requires some time to heal and recover.
+Divorce is typically a painful, difficult experience, no matter who is involved.
+Even the healthiest, most mutual divorce may carry with it some emotional baggage, so nearly all divorce requires some time to heal and recover.
 Is it possible, though, to develop PTSD as a result of a divorce?
 If so, what can be done to remedy symptoms and begin to work toward inner peace?

 In order to reach the minimum requirements for a diagnosis, you must experience these symptoms for a minimum of one month.
 Prolonged symptoms can lead to other conditions due to the intense nature of PTSD, so it is not uncommon to receive multiple diagnoses once you've received a PTSD diagnosis.
-There are physical symptoms in PTSD (most commonly, headaches, stomachaches, and unexplained aches and pains) that may be diagnosed as a separate condition, then resolve as PTSD is resolved.
+There are physical symptoms in PTSD (most commonly, headaches, stomachaches, and unexplained aches and pains) that may be diagnosed as a separate condition then diminish as PTSD is resolved through support and treatment.

-Children may be particularly susceptible to experiencing PTSD following a divorce, particularly if the divorce in question was tumultuous, prolonged, or marked by excessive arguing.
-Because children do not understand the complex dynamics of marriage relationships-or parenting relationships-the dissolution of a marriage can give children the impression that their relationship with their parents is also on the precipice of disaster; after all, if mom and dad don't love each other anymore, why would they love their children?
+Children may be especially susceptible to experiencing PTSD related symptoms following a divorce, particularly if the divorce in question was tumultuous, prolonged, or marked by excessive arguing.
+Because children typically do not understand the complex dynamics of marriage relationships-or parenting relationships-the dissolution of a marriage can give children the impression that their relationship with their parents is also on the precipice of disaster; after all, if mom and dad don't love each other anymore, why would they love their children?
 While adults can readily see the difference in the two types of relationships, children's minds are not so readily able to differentiate, and divorce can cause a great deal of terror in children leading to post divorce trauma.

 Children may be the most likely people in a divorce to develop PTSD, as the stability of their world is being called into question.
-Children rely heavily upon family stability as a means of developing a sense of equilibrium in their lives, and require somewhere to return to when life has grown confusing, overwhelming, or dangerous.
+Children rely heavily upon family stability as a means of developing a sense of equilibrium in their lives and require somewhere to return to when life has grown confusing, overwhelming, or dangerous.
 If home, with mom or dad, does not provide that stability, children can easily begin to experience symptoms of PTSD and not know how to properly heal.

 PTSD has also been linked to divorce in instances involving sudden divorce or infidelity.
 Because both of these circumstances involve a dramatic loss of trust in someone who was previously considered a partner, PTSD is not terribly uncommon.
 Patients in these cases might flash back to the day they were told their partner was leaving, or the day they discovered their partner had an affair, or they experienced job loss and the financial burden caused their spouse to leave.
-Partners may also feel as though they no longer have a safe space to retreat to-especially if the infidelity was committed within the home-and can quickly develop PTSD symptoms such as highly reactive behavior and severe anxiety.
+Partners may also feel as though they no longer have a safe space to retreat to, especially if the infidelity was committed within the home.
+They may quickly experience PTSD related symptoms such as highly reactive behavior and severe anxiety.

 PTSD Risk Factors

 The most obvious risk factor for PTSD is experiencing a traumatic event, including divorce or the discovery of infidelity.
 Apart from this, though, there are some other risk factors that could increase your likelihood of developing PTSD on the heels of an incident.
 A history of anxiety or depression-or even a family history of anxiety and depression-can elevate your risk of developing PTSD after a traumatic incident.
-A family history of these conditions can also aggravate your likelihood of developing PTSD following a traumatic event.
-While PTSD might seem like another animal entirely, it does qualify as an anxiety disorder, so any personal or family history of anxiety and other mood disorders will make it more likely to develop PTSD.
+Having experienced other mental health disorders or instances of trauma may also predispose you to developing PTSD later on in life, including after experiencing a divorce.

 PTSD is a treatable condition.
-Some people are able to manage their PTSD through talk therapy and other cognitive therapy methods, while others might need to use therapy in conjunction with pharmaceutical intervention.
-Still others need to involve more holistic practices, such as dietary and lifestyle interventions and meditation into the mix to see a full and thorough recovery.
+Some people can manage their PTSD through talk therapy and other cognitive therapy methods, while others might need to use therapy in conjunction with pharmaceutical intervention as part of their treatment protocol.